GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 Forgot Password is a feature of oxTrust, the admin GUI for the Gluu Server.
 In most production deployments, oxTrust should **not** be accessible via the Internet.
 It's simply too powerful.
 Because so, under most circumstances we instead recommend following the [Forgot Password using SCIM tutorial](../tutorials/forgot-pw.md).

+For more information on oxTrust security recommendations, visit the [security tips doc](../operation/security.md#securing-oxtrust)

 ## Prerequisites

 The following are requirements to use this feature: